Zahid28009/Set-Egg-Timer-To-Boil/README.md

-# Set-Egg-Timer-To-Boil
-Hey, I created an app where,
+Hey, I created an app,

-We set time with seek bar for Egg boil Time &
+Where We can set time with seek bar for Egg boil Time &

-when time end then the app alert with customize sound.
+when the time ends then the app alert with a customized sound.